enthdegree/cicada/spec.md

 If we were matched-filtering that tone then the integration would be degraded by 3 dB at the end of the frame.
 Thus we should avoid coherently integrating over anything longer than 256 real samples / ~6 ms.

-### waveforms
+### choice of waveform
 We could hop various modulations around in frequency to avoid multipath.
 Classic modulation choices:

 - FSK
 - OOK
-  - more spectrally efficient but sensitive to impulse noise
+  - more spectrally efficient (that is, for the same rate and bandwidth as FSK we'd get 4x as much reverb tolerance) but a lot more sensitive to impulse noise
 - BPSK
   - more sophisticated and technically promising but demod will be very sensitive to many implementation details given our horrible channel.